aws-samples/serverless-patterns/apigw-s3-lambda-sls-py/README.md

 This setup involves creating and launching a REST API using API Gateway, allowing direct writing to an Amazon S3 bucket without additional services.
 It utilizes the open-source Serverless framework for deployment.
 The pattern includes setting up API keys with Usage Plan, Request Body Validator, and triggering Lambda functions on S3 events.
-Additionally, this setup establishes Cloudwatch logs and X-Ray tracing for both API Gateway and Lambda, harnessing the capabilities of AWS Powertool specifically for Lambda functions.
+Additionally, this setup establishes Cloudwatch logs and X-Ray tracing for both API Gateway and Lambda, harnessing the capabilities of Powertools specifically for Lambda functions.

 ## Testing